 Electronic Trading Market Research

-Why is it that firms are investing heavily in data analytics and market intelligence specific to electronic trading?
+Why are firms investing heavily in data analytics and market intelligence specific to electronic trading?
 The rationale is clear: to harness the potential of rapid execution and global connectivity, firms must understand the intricate web of market dynamics, technological advancements, and regulatory frameworks that shape the electronic trading landscape.

 Understanding Electronic Trading Market Research